Please note that California discontinued the CHSPE Program

 Another advantage of the GED exam is that test-takers who completed one or more GED sections in one state can complete the other subtests in California or any other state that uses the GED for its high school equivalency testing program.

-The GED has been around for many decades and is used by multiple states, so there are numerous prep materials available.
+The GED has been around for many decades and is used by multiple states, so there are numerous GED prep materials available.
+The GED is also offered in Spanish.

 Besides, there are many great free online prep courses and practice tests to help students get ready for the GED exam.
 GED Testing Service also offers the GED Ready® test that indicates if a student will likely pass a GED subtest or not.